“If you always do what you’ve always done, you’ll always get what you’ve always got.”Henry Ford et al.

 Does your content date back a few years, need pruning, or a good clearout and rebuild?
 Being up-to-date and accurate reflects credibility.
 Steady streams of fresh and appealing content promote loyalty and interest from new clients.
 Google also scores relevant and fresh content to place higher in search results.

-Jerry McGovern is a leading content expert and wrote a revealing book showing how to serve customers the content they want:
+Gerry McGovern is a leading content expert and wrote a revealing book showing how to serve customers the content they want:

 Microsoft did some serious rethinking of content to get back on track.
 They removed clearly irrelevant pages, took out very minor ones and focused on the top tasks that users were trying to achieve.